 He was born Louis Dearborn La Moore on 22 March 1908.
 His life reads like a novel.
 If you have a hankering to read about a genuine man, as well as a real man of the American West, then I highly recommend his memoirs, Education of a Wandering Man.

-At some point in time during the 1930s, Louis changed the spelling of his surname to L’Amour, and his star appeal instantly shined more brightly.
+At some point in time during the 1930s, Louis changed the spelling of his surname from LaMoore to L’Amour, and his star appeal instantly shined more brightly.
 He achieved slow but steady success through publication of his stories in magazines (periodicals).
 In 1952 Hollywood and John Wayne came to call to purchase the screen rights to the story entitled “Gift of Cochise.”
 The main character, Ches Lane, became Hondo Lane through the pen of a screenwriter, but Monsieur L'Amour had shrewdly retained the right to novelize the screenplay.
 The novel, Hondo, was the result.

 The rest is history and Western history too.
 And Louis quickly learned a thing or two about how the writing of Westerns is treated by the “literary establishment.”